engity-com/bifroest/docs/reference/environment/docker.md

 ### `pull-image` {: #preparationProcess-pull-image }

-In cases if an [image](#property-image) needs to be pulled, either it does not exist or [`imagePullPolicy`](#property-imagePullPolicy) is to [`always`](../data-type.md#pull-policy), the image pull process starts.
+In cases an [image](#property-image) needs to be pulled, either it does not exist or [`imagePullPolicy`](#property-imagePullPolicy) is to [`always`](../data-type.md#pull-policy), the image pull process starts.
 As this will block the user interaction with its session, this process event is emitted.
 It makes it possible to show the progress of download to the user.

 #### Properties